quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A012---Reinforcement-Learning/2rla_part24_Linear_Value-fu.md

 ---

 #### Behavior Error (BE) in Different MDPs
-Background context: The text explains that despite having identical observable data, the first MDP has a zero behavior error with value function \(v = 0\), while the second MDP has a non-zero behavior error due to the different state representations.
+Background context: The text explains that despite having identical observable data, the first MDP has a zero behavior error with value function $v = 0$, while the second MDP has a non-zero behavior error due to the different state representations.

 :p How does the behavior error (BE) differ between the two MDPs?
 ??x
-In the first MDP, the exact solution \(v = 0\) results in zero BE.
+In the first MDP, the exact solution $v = 0 $ results in zero BE.
 In contrast, for the second MDP with three states where B and B' are identical, the BE is non-zero because the approximate value function leads to an error of 1 in both B and B'.
-The overall BE can be calculated as \(\sqrt{2/3}\) if the three states are equally weighted by \(d\). x??
+The overall BE can be calculated as$\sqrt{2/3}$ if the three states are equally weighted by $d$. x??

 ---